apollographql/rover/docs/source/errors.md

 This is likely because you haven't set up a configuration profile yet or your `APOLLO_KEY` has been removed.

-Run `apollo config auth` to set up a new configuration profile or check out Rover's [configuration docs](https://go.apollo.dev/r/configuring) for more on how to set up and use Rover.
+Run `rover config auth` to set up a new configuration profile or check out Rover's [configuration docs](https://go.apollo.dev/r/configuring) for more on how to set up and use Rover.

 ### E021